-The results obtained indicate that (i) the presence and abundance of microbial taxa are determined (among other factors) by the pea genotype; (ii) the holobiont significantly determines the resistance of the plant to root rot; (iii) the holobiont approach of genomic markers for plant resistance and root microbial recruitment lead to an improved prediction of PRRC resistance compared to predictions based on plant genetics alone.
+Discussion - The presence and abundance of microbial taxa are determined (among other factors) by the pea genotype - ii.
+The holobiont significantly determines the resistance of the plant to root rot - iii.
+The holobiont approach of genomic markers for plant resistance and root microbial recruitment lead to an improved prediction of PRRC resistance compared to predictions based on plant genetics alone.